Moist and delicious, this has been dubbed the best zucchini bread by so many people!

 Instructions

-- Preheat the oven to 350˚F. Prepare two 8×4 loaf pans with parchment paper.
+- Preheat the oven to 350˚F. Grease two 8×4-inch loaf pans or line with parchment paper.

-- Combine flour, sugar, baking soda, cinnamon, and salt in a medium bowl.
-Whisk to combine and set aside.
+- In a medium bowl, combine flour, sugar, baking soda, cinnamon, and salt with a whisk.
+Set aside.

 - In a large bowl, beat the eggs.
-Add the zucchini, oil, and vanilla and mix together.
+Add the grated zucchini, oil, and vanilla.
+Mix well to combine.

-- Add the dry ingredients to the wet mixture.
-Add the walnuts and mix till just combined.
+- Add the dry ingredients and the walnuts to the zucchini mixture.
+Gently stir just until combined.

-- Divide evenly over the prepared pans and bake for 50-60 minutes or until a toothpick comes out clean.
+- Divide the batter evenly over the prepared pans and bake for 50-60 minutes or until a toothpick comes out clean.

 - Cool in the pans for 5 minutes, remove from the pan, and cool on a wire rack.